-Sarah L. Clay (1801-1878), white, born January 19, 1801, Candia, New Hampshire, daughter of Walter Clay and Sarah Hills.
+Sarah L. Clay (1801-1878), was born January 19, 1801, in Candia, New Hampshire, daughter of Walter Clay and Sarah Hills.
 She left the hills of New Hampshire and arrived in Lowell in the early 1830s to work in the Tremont Mills on Suffolk Street.

 In 1843, Sarah Clay, along with Eliza Jane Alden, Miss Bennett, Mary Brooks, Elizabeth Doton, Harriet Farley, Catherine Rugg, Direxa Southwick, were among hundreds of women who established the Lowell Female Anti-Slavery Society.
 The LFAAS Headquarters and the Anti-Slavery Hall opened in Spaulding Row on Central Street opposite Market Street.